fpdf-easytable/fpdf-easytable/README.md

 Default value: the current drawn colour set in the document

-Note: because the borders of the cells overlap each other,
+Note: beware that when set this attribute at the cell level, because the borders of the cells
-      it does not make sense to set the define different colors for every cell
+      overlap each other, the results might not be as expected on adjacent cell with different border color.

 **border-width** [T]